 1 Lac des Deux Montagnes

-It’s right next to Montreal, and with Vaudreuil on one shore and Oka National Park on the other, it’s a semi-urban atmosphere invaded by nature that we’re going to enjoy immensely.
+It’s right next to Montreal, and with Vaudreuil on one shore and Oka National Park on the other, it’s a semi-urban, nature-filled atmosphere that’s sure to please.

 2.lake Memphrémagog

-This gigantic lake on the border of Quebec and Vermont is the region’s water sports heartland.
+This gigantic lake on the border of Quebec and Vermont is the heart of the region’s water sports.
 Skating and ice fishing in winter, boating and sailing in summer, and everything else you can do in the water.
-We have a soft spot for Georgeville’s little marina, and love strolling along the waterfront in Magog.
+We have a soft spot for the little marina in Georgeville, and we love strolling along the waterfront in Magog.

 3.lake Saint-Louis